PG&E Rates Up 127%.

 Going Solar Right Now.

-El Dorado Hills sits in one of California's best solar corridors — 5.7 peak sun hours per day, an average monthly PG&E bill of $270, and a utility structure that actually penalizes you for staying on the grid.
+El Dorado Hills sits in one of California's best solar corridors — 5.7 peak sun hours per day, and a utility structure that actually penalizes you for staying on the grid.
 For Pioneer Community Energy customers in Serrano, Blackstone, Kalithea, and Bass Lake Hills, the case for solar has never been stronger — and the options have never been more flexible.

 El Dorado County sits in PG&E's highest PSPS risk zone.
-Public Safety Power Shutoffs happen every fire season — sometimes lasting 2–4 days.
+Public Safety Power Shutoffs happen every fire season — sometimes lasting 2 to 4 days.
 Solar panels alone shut off when the grid goes down.
 A home battery keeps your AC, refrigerator, and essential loads running through an outage without a generator.
-For Serrano and Blackstone homes with pools and smart home systems, battery backup isn't optional — it's essential.
+For Serrano and Blackstone homes with pools and smart home systems, battery backup is essential.

 California's Solar Rights Act means your HOA cannot block a solar installation — only set reasonable aesthetic standards.
-We've worked with HOA communities throughout El Dorado Hills and handle every site map, rendering, and architectural committee submission at no extra charge.
-Most EDH HOA approvals return in 7–14 days and run in parallel with permit filing so they don't add to your timeline.
+We handle every site map, rendering, and architectural committee submission at no extra charge.
+Most EDH HOA approvals return in 7 to 14 days and run in parallel with permit filing so they don't add to your timeline.

 The prepaid lease is the strongest value for most EDH homeowners.
-Pay 30% less than the full system cost at signing — the federal ITC discount passes directly to you through the third-party owner.
+Pay 30% less than the full system cost at signing — the federal ITC discount passes directly to you.
 After 5 years, full ownership transfers to your home at no additional cost.
 No tax filing required.
-The $0-down PPA is also available if you'd rather not pay anything upfront — we show both side by side so you can compare total cost before deciding.
+The $0-down PPA is also available if you would rather not pay anything upfront — we show both side by side so you can compare total cost before deciding.

-If you're a Pioneer Community Energy customer in El Dorado Hills, your bill has two distinct components.
+If you are a Pioneer Community Energy customer in El Dorado Hills, your bill has two distinct components.
 The Pioneer generation charge covers the cost of the electricity itself.
 The PG&E delivery charge covers the poles, wires, and infrastructure that bring it to your home.
 Standard solar panels — even a well-sized system — primarily reduce the Pioneer generation charge.
-Your PG&E delivery charge stays nearly the same because you're still drawing from the grid during evenings and cloudy days.
+Your PG&E delivery charge stays nearly the same because you are still drawing from the grid during evenings and cloudy days.
 This is why many EDH homeowners install solar and still receive a significant PG&E bill.

 Solar + Battery

-Solar With Watts is a California solar sales and home energy company serving homeowners in El Dorado Hills, Cameron Park, Shingle Springs, El Dorado County, and throughout Placer County.
+Solar With Watts is a California solar sales and home energy company serving homeowners in El Dorado Hills, Cameron Park, Shingle Springs, El Dorado County, and throughout Northern California.
 We help PG&E and Pioneer Community Energy customers reduce their monthly utility bills with $0-down solar panels, home battery systems, and roofing replacement — designed around your actual property, usage, and utility rate structure.
+See all NorCal cities we serve at our Northern California solar hub →

 El Dorado Hills homeowners on Pioneer Community Energy face a unique billing challenge: standard solar reduces your generation charges but leaves your PG&E delivery charges largely intact.
 We specialize in system designs that address both — whether through the prepaid lease and battery combination or through the GridGen program for eligible Pioneer customers.
-Every homeowner gets a transparent proposal, a no-credit-pull eligibility check, and a licensed installation through our EPC partner Solar Savings Direct (CSLB #1065773).
-Most projects go from signed agreement to powered-on system in typically 30–45 days.
+Every homeowner gets a transparent proposal, a no-credit-pull eligibility check, and a licensed installation through our EPC partner Solar Savings Direct, CSLB number 1065773.
+Most projects go from signed agreement to powered-on system in typically 30 to 45 days.

-Whether you're in a Serrano HOA community evaluating your options or a Bass Lake Hills homeowner dealing with summer bills above $400 — we build proposals around your actual address, usage, and financial goals.
+Whether you are in a Serrano HOA community evaluating your options or a Bass Lake Hills homeowner dealing with summer bills above $400 — we build proposals around your actual address, usage, and financial goals.
 No generic quotes, no pressure.

 Qualifies For — Free.

 60 seconds.
 No credit pull.
 No obligation.
-We'll build a proposal around your actual PG&E usage, your HOA community, and every program you qualify for — including GridGen if you're a Pioneer customer.
-Local follow-up within 1 hour.
+We will build a proposal around your actual PG&E usage, your HOA community, and every program you qualify for — including GridGen if you are a Pioneer customer.

 Go Solar for $0 Down.